uNetworking/uWebSockets/fuzzing/README.md

-# libFuzzer/AddressSanitizer fuzz-testing of various parsers
+# Fuzz-testing of various parsers and mocked examples

-Here we do coverage-based fuzzing of code responsible for parsing arbitrary network data.

-A secure web server must be capable of receiving mass amount of malicious input without misbehaving or performing illegal actions.
-Test code is being bombarded with evolving random data, with fitness determined by coverage - that is we aim to seek out as much of the "branching space" of the program as possible.
-This is done while AddressSanitizer monitors the program for memory correctness.
+A secure web server must be capable of receiving mass amount of malicious input without misbehaving or performing illegal actions, such as stepping outside of a memory block or otherwise spilling the beans.

+### Continuous fuzzing under various sanitizers is done as part of the [Google OSS-Fuzz](https://github.com/google/oss-fuzz#oss-fuzz---continuous-fuzzing-for-open-source-software) project:
+* UndefinedBehaviorSanitizer
+* AddressSanitizer
+* MemorySanitizer

-Currently the following parts are individually tested:
+### Currently the following parts are individually fuzzed:

 * WebSocket handshake generator
 * WebSocket message parser